Pittsburgh synagogue shooting: International

 The Eiffel Tower in Paris darkened its lights in tribute to the victims of the shooting.

 Israel's Prime Minister Benjamin Netanyahu condemned the "horrifying antisemitic brutality", adding "the whole of Israel grieves with the families of the dead."
 Israel's education and diaspora affairs minister, Naftali Bennett, immediately left for Pittsburgh to visit the synagogue, meet with community members, and participate in the funerals of the victims, and directed the Ministry of Diaspora Affairs "to assess and prepare to assist the Pittsburgh Jewish community, 'including the need for emergency and resilience teams that immediately left Israel for psychological assistance and community rehabilitation.'"
 Israel's cabinet stood for a moment's silence on October 28 to honor the victims.

 Ashkenazi Chief Rabbi of Israel David Lau said "any murder of any Jew in any part of the world for being Jewish is unforgivable".
 He described the location as "a place with a profound Jewish flavor".
 Many news reports said he refused to refer to the Conservative congregation as a "synagogue" since it is non-Orthodox.
 Prominent non-Orthodox Israeli religious leaders and scholars rejected his statement.

 Tel Aviv Municipality lit the city hall building with the colors of the American flag in solidarity with the victims of the Pittsburgh attack.
 An image of the Israeli flag next to the American flag was projected onto Jerusalem's Western Wall.

 Pope Francis denounced the "inhuman act of violence" in his Sunday prayers in St. Peter's Square on October 28, and led prayers for the dead and wounded, as well as their families.
 He asked God "to help us to extinguish the flames of hatred that develop in our societies".

 Iranian Minister of Foreign Affairs Javad Zarif offered his thoughts and prayers to the victims of the shooting, and said "Extremism and terrorism know no race or religion, and must be condemned in all cases".

 Hamas offered condolences and condemned the attack, noting that they could relate as being "victims of Israeli terror".
-Hamas had previously expressed support for shootings at synagogues in Israel.

 Jan Kickert, Austrian Permanent Representative to the United Nations, said: "The attack ... was an attack on all of us, on what we stand for – religious liberty, human rights.
 We are committed to the safety and security of Jews wherever they are.
 I say this with growing up and living with the shame that my forefathers were among the worst perpetrators in Nazi times."